ese3500/final-project-jessi_winston/README.md

 Add your slides to the Final Project Proposal slide deck in the Google Drive.

 ## Final Project Report

-Don't forget to make the GitHub pages public website!
-If you’ve never made a Github pages website before, you can follow this webpage (though, substitute your final project repository for the Github username one in the quickstart guide):  <https://docs.github.com/en/pages/quickstart>

 ### 1. Video